5 reasons your pension scheme would be better off in a DB master trust - investment

 By moving into a master trust like Citrus, schemes can get the best of both worlds: access to the same opportunities as larger funds, while maintaining the ability to tailor the strategy to meet their section’s specific needs and objectives and evolving that over time as circumstances and market conditions change.

-A better performing investment strategy is just one of the reasons your scheme may be better off in a DB master trust.
+A more resilient investment strategy is just one of the reasons your scheme may be better off in a DB master trust.
 Watch out for the next blog in our 5-part series where we look at how you can meet your long-term objective with more certainty.

 If you would like to find out more information in the meantime, please contact Lindsay Davies.